tancolo/shrimpcolo/README.md

 ## I'm an Android Developer
 - 🌱 I’m currently learning everything
-- 🔭 I'm looking for a job overseas
+- 🔭 I'm looking for a job
 - 🎯 Learn, Contribute and Grow

 <br />